1n0r1/airglow-controller/README.md

 RDP to RPi need to be from a different user `airglowrdp` and not the default one `airglow`

+Delete the command that use serial0 on RPi:

+`sudo nano /boot/cmdline.txt`

+and ONLY delete `console=serial0,115200`, keep the rest of the line unchanged

 # Installing Andor SDK

 Download Andor SDK2.104.30064.0